• Skip to Content

 AJ 116 Introduction to Corrections 3 Units

-Students examine the history, theory, and practice of the correctional system in America with critical analysis of adult and juvenile correctional institutions, punishment, and community-based corrections.
+Students examine the history, theory, and practice of the correctional system in America including adult and juvenile correctional institutions, punishment, and community-based corrections.
 Emphasis is placed on the correctional process, human rights, constitutional protections, effects of institutionalization, cost, and overcrowding.
 Ethnicity, gender, and aging populations are also explored.
 (C-ID AJ 200)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L